osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 </Tabs>

-The parameters in the **Development** section are mainly for advanced users, and are only available when the [*Development plugin*](../../plugins/development.md) is enabled.
+The parameters in the **Development** section are mainly for advanced users, and are only available when the [*OsmAnd development plugin*](../../plugins/development.md) is enabled.

 | Parameter | Description | Note |
 |:------------|:---------------|